tylernford/cocina_build/content/news/updates-from-cocina-214.md

 We are closely monitoring the situation and will communicate any further changes if they develop.

-At this time, we will continue our _regular hours of operation_.
+At this time, we will continue our _Regular Hours of Operation_.
 We will also offer _Online Ordering_, with the ability to pick-up curbside or to get catered delivery _(for orders over $125)_.
 You can order online here: [https://cocina214.com/shop/](https://cocina214.com/shop/ "https://cocina214.com/shop/")

 If you choose the online order pick-up option, call the restaurant at 407-790-7997 and a Cocina 214 Team Member will bring your order curbside to your car on Welbourne (by the front door) or Center Street (by the bar door).